raphael-attie/sunflower/README.md

 ### How do I get the code running
 - For Balltracking, the main function is `balltrack_all` in [balltrack.py](https://github.com/raphael-attie/sunflower/blob/master/balltracking/balltrack.py).
+This creates the array of tracked positions.
+The flow fields are obtained with user-defined time and spatial averages with `make_euler_velocity`.
+The latter requires the calibration values `cal_top` and `cal_bottom` (more documentation on this soon).
 - For Magnetic Balltracking, the main function is `track_all_frames` in [mballtrack.py](https://github.com/raphael-attie/sunflower/blob/master/balltracking/balltrack.py).

 **Come back soon for self-reproducible examples.**